-In a way, we’re meeting Alejandro Ghersi, a.k.a.
+In a way, we’re meeting Alejandra Ghersi, a.k.a.
 Arca, the prolific Venezuela-born, London-based producer for the first time.
-Ghersi has existed as a kind of specter embodying the Arca entity for years, making a name for himself producing for heavyweights including FKA Twigs, Björk, and Kanye West, and through formidable solo recordings like 2015’s Mutant and 2014’s Xen.
-Yet Ghersi’s newest album, Arca, which is out now on XL Recordings, finds him dropping the veil completely.
-Not only is he singing in his native Spanish and, as Latin culture site Remezcla notes, drawing from the tradition of tonadas sung by agricultural workers in Venezuela’s llanos (plains) regions, he’s also uncompromising in his exploration of violence, queer desire, and exposure.
+Ghersi has existed as a kind of specter embodying the Arca entity for years, making a name for herself producing for heavyweights including FKA Twigs, Björk, and Kanye West, and through formidable solo recordings like 2015’s Mutant and 2014’s Xen.
+Yet Ghersi’s newest album, Arca, which is out now on XL Recordings, finds her dropping the veil completely.
+Not only is she singing in her native Spanish and, as Latin culture site Remezcla notes, drawing from the tradition of tonadas sung by agricultural workers in Venezuela’s llanos (plains) regions, she’s also uncompromising in her exploration of violence, queer desire, and exposure.

 Let’s start by talking about the headspace you were in while writing this record.
 Is it fair to say that there was an urgency surrounding its creation?

 I would say so.
 At the same time, I have a contradictory tendency when talking about this.
 I don’t think it’s fair or right for me to say that this one was more urgent than the others.
 They’re kind of like pieces of me.
 It automatically feels like judging some side of me or a past version of me or pretending that growth is linear and the last album is the biggest and most important to me.
 Like, I don’t feel that.
 I feel like every record I’ve ever made, on some level, is urgent.